captaindatatech/chrome-extension-skeleton/README.md

 Make sure to uncomment production variables and to comment Local variables.

+If you want to test within the HTML don't forget to update `YOUR_EXTENSION_ID` inside settings > settings.js

+Keep in mind that the `settings` folder is intended for testing only.

 ### 2. Adapt your code :)

 You should probably remove the "settings" folder as it's mostly useless, you just want cookies to be up-to-date.